 For testing I have created 2 models in STEP format:

-These are two squares with a square hole in it, identical but for the z-dimension, which is 5 millimeter or 0.5 centimeter in one case, and 10 millimeter or 1 centimeter in the other.
+These are two squares with a square hole in it, identical but for the z-dimension, which is 5 millimeters or 0.5 centimeters in one case, and 10 millimeters or 1 centimeter in the other.
 The rest of the dimensions are: 25x25 cm with a cut-out square of 10x10 centimeter.
-That path of the cutting devise can thus be calculated in both cases as:
+That path of the cutting device can thus be calculated in both cases as:

 Uploading the samples